I18N File Translation

 2. Set Source and Target Languages:

 Important: If you enable "Translate only new strings", the target files you upload must already contain the previously translated strings for that language (e.g., your French file should already include all old French translations).
-The system will then translate only the missing/untranslated strings.

 If you simply upload the same source file as the target file (which has no French content), nothing will be translated, because there's no way to detect which strings are new vs. old.